ChrisWhealy/MartianRobots/README.md

 Would generate `3 3 N LOST` because to move north from location `(3,3)` causes the robot to drop off the edge of the world.
 (And as we know, here be monsters...)

-Robots only know that a move is dangerous is a previous robot died by performing the same move.
+Robots only know that a move is dangerous if a previous robot died by performing the same move.
 Such events should be recorded so that other robots can ignore that instruction and stay alive.